Subha-5/Stack-Overflow-clone/README.md

 - Delete Questions
 - Answering questions
 - Tag Questions

+NOTE: One needs to login in the app before asking, deleting and answering questions.
 NOTE: Deleting can only be done by the owner of the question or answer.